 What to wear:

 You will be dancing, so we advise choosing comfortable clothes and especially comfortable shoes (heels are hard to dance in!).
 For a lady, dances are excellent opportunities to wear flowing skirts that accentuate the dances.
 Sadly for men, they have no way to improve their dance style through clothing (unless they wear a kilt).

 Our dances are decidedly family-friendly, and as such, we request a certain standard of modest dress.
 Please, no cleavage, short skirts or shorts.

 Informal dances are just that: informal.
 Jeans and T-shirts are acceptable!

 Formal dances have specific historic themes, live music, and have a slightly higher cost than informal events.
 We encourage people to come in historical dress according to the different themes.
 If you don’t have a costume or uniform, normal church-going clothes work just as well.

-Respect the callers who are teaching you the dance (“Apply your heart to instruction, and your ears to words of knowledge.”-Prov.
-23:12) Don’t chat or talk loudly throughout the teaching, even if you are not dancing.
+Please respect the callers who are teaching you the dance.
+Don’t chat or talk loudly throughout the teaching, even if you are not dancing.
 Our biggest problem at a dance is dancers talking through the teaching.